 Business leaders have an ethical and financial responsibility to make sure the part of the organization responsible for sustained growth–the marketing department–is well represented at all levels.

-Diversity isn’t just a matter of social justice and cultural progress.
-It has a direct, meaningful and measurable impact on business effectiveness.
+Diversity has a direct, meaningful, and measurable impact on business effectiveness.
 Companies with a diverse staff led by professionals found through women and minority marketing search firms enjoy significantly higher earnings and returns on equity than their homogenous counterparts.

 Diversity in Marketing Delivers a Variety of Advantages